13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 My second favorite thing about this lens was the build quality.

-This lens is built like a an excellentt feels excellent; the zoom and the focus rings are very smooth and require minimal turning effort, which is nice when shooting events.
+This lens is built with an excellent feel; the zoom and the focus rings are very smooth and require minimal turning effort, which is nice when shooting events.

 Nothing that makes any noises, anything that wiggles around, or anything; it’s just built like a tank.